Sabrina-S-White/css-library/README.md

 # css-library

 I'm storing useful css references in this repo.
-Eventually I'll add some files with pre-set css that can be imported into projects.

 library.css, pseudo.css, and selector.txt are reference pages that describe what styling options do. normal.css is a basic reset document to copy in to get started. it's primarily taken from normalize.css (https://github.com/necolas/normalize.css) with some changes to fit my needs more.
 One exmaple of this is changing instances of 'em' to 'rem' to avoid cascading font size inconsistencies.